PratyushTripathy/COINS/QGISplugin/README.md

-# COINS - Continuity in Street Network | QGIS Plugin
+# COINS - Continuity in Street Networks | QGIS Plugin

 This repository contains the source code of the COINS QGIS plugin.
 The plugin is available on the official QGIS plugin repository here—it can be installed from inside the QGIS interface.
 The image below shows the screenshot of the COINS QGIS plugin.<br/>